What is breast augmentation surgery?

 - You feel self-conscious wearing a swimsuit and form-fitting outfits

 You are likely a good candidate for breast augmentation if you are in good health and have realistic goals and expectations.

 Dr. Restifo’s Approach to Breast Augmentation

 Fully Customizable Breast Enhancement

 Breast augmentation can achieve dramatic and beautiful results on its own as well as in conjunction with other cosmetic surgery or non-invasive procedures.
-We sometimes recommend combining breast augmentation with other procedures such as a breast lift for more satisfying results.
+Sometimes combining breast augmentation with a breast lift will yield more satisfying results.

 Frequently Asked Questions – Breast Augmentation

 A.There have never been more choices for breast implants.
 Specific implants will be suggested based on your body shape, medical history, lifestyle, and beauty goals.
 The following options are available for augmentation:

 - Saline-filled breast implants are filled with sterile salt water.
 They are filled at the time of surgery to allow for a shorter incision and for minor modifications in implant size.